Instagram Model Raquel Benetti Flaunts Her Cleavage In A Tiny Top For New Dance Video

 Instagram model Raquel Benetti showed off her figure while performing dance moves in a recent post.
 She wore a small black top that showed off her assets along with a short white skirt while she danced for the camera in a quick video.

-The soccer star who is known for her freestyles made the dance video for TikTok and uploaded it for her Instagram followers to see.
-Benetti usually posts videos of her juggling soccer balls, but has started to branch out while on lock down during the COVID-19 crisis.
+The soccer star, who is known for her freestyles, made the dance video for TikTok and uploaded it for her Instagram followers to see.
+Benetti usually posts videos of her juggling soccer balls, but has started to branch out while on lockdown during the COVID-19 crisis.
 She filmed the adorable dance routine at home, and mentioned in her caption that this is what she did to stay busy while stuck at home.

 Benetti wore her long black hair straight down for the post, which started with her looking directly into the camera and taking a few steps back.
 She then playfully looked away from the lens and held her hands together in front of her.
 The woman who is nicknamed “The Muse Of The Freestylers” wore a cropped black top with short sleeves and a ruffled-hemmed white skirt.
 Her outfit offered fans a generous view of her flat stomach, toned legs and ample cleavage.